 The Security Seminar audience are usually about 20–40 technical people with a strong and critical interest in computer security, cryptography, computer forensics and related fields.
-Attendants are not only students and researchers from the University, but come also from local industry and research labs (Microsoft Research, etc.) in the larger Cambridge area and beyond.
+Attendants are not only students and researchers from the University, but come also from local industry and research labs in the Cambridge area and beyond.
 Talks typically last about 45 minutes, plus another 10–15 minutes for questions and discussion from the audience, which often gets quite lively.

 - title of talk

 - abstract (not longer than 150 words, preferably written in third person)